rljacobson/FoxySheep/CONTRIBUTING.md

 # Finding your way through the source grammar
 The lexer rules are implemented in `FoxySheepLexerRules.g4`, while the parser rules are in `FoxySheep.g4`.
 Most of the action in the FoxySheep grammar happens in the `expr` production rule.
 The grammar relies on ANTLR to implement correct operator precedence according to the order of the alternatives.

-ANTLR generates a parse tree, but the tree needs to be walked using the PostParser listener (implemented in `src/PostParser.java`) which restructures the parse tree to flatten some of the operators.
+ANTLR generates a parse tree, but the tree needs to be walked using the PostParser listener (implemented in `src/PostParser.java` and `FoxySheep/PostParser.py`) which restructures the parse tree to flatten some of the operators.

 The FullForm emitter is a visitor class.
-It is implemented in `src/PostParser.java`.
+It is implemented in `src/FullFormEmitter.java` and `FoxySheep/FullFormEmitter.py`.

 #Target language dependent code
 The project attempts to keep target language dependent code to a minimum.
-However, there is minimal target language dependent code embedded in `FoxySheepLexerRules.g4` to make implicit multiplication possible.
-This code is written in Java, but it should be trivial to port it to another target language.
+There is minimal target language dependent code embedded in `FoxySheepLexerRules.g4` that is written to be both valid Java and valid Python.
+It should be trivial to port this code to another target language.
+This code can be found:

- * In the `@lexer::header` and `@lexer::members` sections of the lexer grammar.
+ * In every bracket-like lexer rule.
  * In the actions on the PLUS, MINUS, PLUSMINUS, and MINUSPLUS lexer rules.
  * In the action on DOUBLESEMICOLON ";;".
  * In the NEWLINE action.

+To make this embedded target language dependent code work, we put supporting member functions in a superclass that the generated lexer subclasses.

-The FullForm emitter and PostParser are written in Java.
-FullForm emitters for other target languages are planned—in fact, that would be a great way for you to contribute!
+There is a post parser and FullForm emitter for Java and Python.
+Creating these classes for another target language would be a great way for you to contribute!

 #Where is Wolfram Language documented?
 There is no official grammar available.
 However, the language is described in detail in a few documents published on Wolfram Research's website.